 A TDTR setup was assembled on a laser table adjacent to the Astrella laser to take advantage of the Vitara oscillator laser (80 MHz, 35 fs) embedded within the Astrella laser system.
-Our TDTR setup was developed as a two-tint pump-probe technique, meaning the pump and probe wavelengths are split into two beams from a single broadband beam and the wavelengths of the two beams are only separated by $^{\sim}10$ nm [5].
+Our TDTR setup was developed as a two-tint pump-probe technique, meaning the pump and probe wavelengths are split into two beams from a single broadband beam and the wavelengths of the two beams are only separated by ~10 nm [5].
 In addition, to the assembly and alignment of the TDTR setup, programming to control the delay stage, lock-in amplifier and spectrograph is underway.
 Thermal code is also being written to extract thermal conductivity and capacitance information from the collected TDTR data.
-Figure 3a shows the schematic of our TDTR setup and Figure 3b shows a photo of our actual laboratory setup.
+Figure 2a shows the schematic of our TDTR setup and Figure 2b shows a photo of our actual laboratory setup.

-Figure 3. (a) Pump-probe experimental setup (TDTR) under development and (b) actual pump-probe TDTR experimental setup under development.
+Figure 2. (a) Pump-probe experimental setup (TDTR) under development and (b) actual pump-probe TDTR experimental setup under development.

-A sample cell tested by the SRNL/Defense Programs to transport tritiated materials in an inert, Argon atmosphere has been selected as a sample holder for this program.
-A plan for the transfer of tritiumloaded samples to a clean laboratory was discussed with Radiological Protection and has been approved.
-In addition, discussions have occurred with the Tritium Facility resulting in the preparation of tritiated samples for delivery to SRNL.
+A sample cell tested by the SRNL/Defense Programs to transport tritiated materials in an inert, argon atmosphere was selected as a sample holder for this program.
+A plan for the transfer of tritium-loaded samples to a clean laboratory was discussed with Radiological Protection and was approved.
+A sample from PNNL containing tritium was also received for this program.

-FY2019 Accomplishments
+FY2020 Accomplishments

-- Different designs for a TDRD setup were evaluated for this project. - A system based on a single broadband wavelength laser with two filters (two-tint) was chosen for this project. - An existent optical table from another organization was moved to the Advanced Spectroscopy Laboratory (ASL) for this project. - Components for TDRD breadboard were procured. - The TDRD setup was assembled next to the Astrella laser to take advantage of the embedded 80 MHz, 35 fs oscillator laser. - Initial laser beam alignment through the TDRD system completed. - Programming to control stage, lock-in amplifier and spectrograph is underway. - A cell tested by the SRNL/Defense Programs to transport tritiated materials in an Argon atmosphere was selected as a sampler for this program. - A plan for the transfer of tritium-loaded samples to a clean laboratory was discussed with RadCon and has been approved. - Discussions with the Tritium Facility resulted in the preparation of samples with tritium for delivery to SRNL.
+- Covid-19, technical problems with the laser, and early termination of the LDRD project affected significantly the outcome and results of this project. - Different TDRD and TRIARS setups were designed for this project. - A system based on a single broadband wavelength laser with two filters (two-tint) was chosen for this project. - Components for TDRD breadboard were procured and assembled

+- The TDRD setup was assembled next to the Astrella laser to take advantage of the embedded 80 MHz, 35 fs oscillator laser. - Initial laser beam alignment through the TDRD system was completed. - Programming to control stage, lock-in amplifier and spectrograph is underway. - A tritiated sample in argon atmosphere was brought for analysis. - Discussions with the Tritium Facility resulted in the preparation of samples with tritium for delivery to SRNL. - Modulation of the laser beams and observation of the modulation was measured with a lock-in amplifier. - A coherent anti-Stokes Raman spectrometer setup was modified for TRIARS measurements.